Humanities/Arts Exam > Humanities/Arts Notes > Political Science Class 11 > Short Questions With Answers - Right In The Indian Constitution

 • Right to assemble peacefully.

-• Right to form an association.
+• Right to form associations.

-• Right to move freely throughout the territory of India.
+• Right to move freely across India.

-9: What is given in Art 16 (4)
+Q9.
+What is given in Article 16 (4)

-Q10: Describe Fundamental Duties of the Constitution.
+Q10.
+Describe Fundamental Duties of the Constitution.

-• To abide by the Constitution and respect the national Flag and National Anthem.
+• To abide by the Constitution and respect the national flag and national anthem.

 • To protect the sovereignty, unity, and integrity of India.

-• To depend on the country.
+• To defend the country.

 • To preserve the rich heritage of our common culture.

-• To protect and improve the natural environment
+• To protect and improve the natural environment.

 • To develop a scientific temper and spirit of inquiry.